skx/kilua/README.md

 * On startup `kilo.lua` is loaded from the current directory.
 * Input is processed via the `on_key()` function defined in that file.
-* We use a global keymap to link function-keys and lua functions.
+     * We use a global keymap to bind control-keys to lua functions.
-* I've implemented trivial copy/paste support, but without the ability to select and mark "regions" this is ropy at best, and terrible at worst.
 * There is a notion of a MARK.
 A mark can be made by pressing `Ctrl-space`.
-    * The mark will be shown with a white-background.
+    * The region between mark and cursor is known as the "selection", and will be shown with a white-background.
-    * The region between the cursor and the mark may be cut via `Ctrl-w`, just like in Emacs.

 The following primitives are exported to lua:

 * at()
-    * Return the character under the cursor.
+    * Return the single character under the cursor.
 * cut_selection()
-    * Return the text between point and mark.
+    * Remove the text between curser and mark.
 * delete()
     * Delete a single character (backwards).
 * dirty()